 Which Type of Vitamin D is Best?

-The are several types of vitamin D. The most important for your health and the types you will most likely come across are vitamin D2 and vitamin D3.
+The are several types of vitamin D. The most important for your health and the types you will most likely come across are vitamin D3 and vitamin D2.

-Vitamin D2 can be ingested via your diet by eating various plant and animal sources since the vitamin occurs naturally in plants.
+You can ingest vitamin D2 by eating plant and animal food sources since it is found naturally in plants.

 Vitamin D3, on the other hand, is synthesised by your body after you have exposed yourself to ultraviolet rays, usually from the sun.
 Therefore, deficiency is prevalent in colder countries and civilisations where people spend large chunks of the day working inside.